 Once the vet rules out this possibility, you can then move on to applying dog training techniques that will stop your dog from barking.

-How to Stop a Dog from Barking Tip #2: Exercise Your Dog Regularly.
+How to Stop Dog Barking Tip #2: Exercise Your Dog Regularly.

 Bored dogs tend to indulge in undesirable behaviours, one of them being excessive barking.
-Make sure that your pooch has enough physical and mental exercise.
+Make sure that your pooch has enough physical and mental stimulation.

 Keep his body active by taking him out for a walk every day.
 Provide mental stimulation by giving brain-challenging games.